 Core truth

-Specialty systems are governed by different failure modes and repairability rules.
-The correct question is not “Can you patch it?” — it’s: “Can you restore system integrity with a repair that is technically valid and verifiable?”
+Specialty systems have different failure modes and repairability rules.
+The correct question isn’t “Can you patch it?” — it’s: “Can you restore system integrity with a repair that is technically valid and verifiable?”

 Complex geometry increases risk because…